9 Learning Retention Strategies To Ensure Training Knowledge Stick

 Quick question: “What does the word “vibe check” mean?

-If you do not belong to generation Z, you probably think: “What the heck is that?
+If you do not belong to Generation Z, you probably think: “What the heck is that?
 How can we check the vibe?”

 The answer is hilarious.
 It is a method by which a group or individual obtains a subjective assessment of another person, location, or thing’s mental and emotional condition, according to Urban Dictionary.

-This question is so random but it proves one point.
-You struggle to find the answer because are too old for this new language.
-However, the next time you are asked the same question, you’ll respond immediately.
-According to psychological studies, taking a “pre-test” quiz before studying the subject stimulate the brain to absorb the information later better, even if you don’t get a single question right.
-This approach works for both simple trivia memorization and a deeper knowledge of more complex topics.
+According to psychological studies, taking a “pre-test” quiz before studying the subject stimulates the brain to absorb the information later better, even if you don’t get a single question right.
+This knowledge retention strategy works for both simple trivia memorization and a deeper knowledge of more complex topics.
 Whatever materials you’re designing, attempt to test the learners with new knowledge-related questions to assess their present knowledge of the subject – make sure they have to struggle the same as you when trying to figure out the meaning of “vibe check”.

 2. Create engaging content